Get the gears clicking - XState & Vue

 }

-If you want to read more in-depth stuff about how to avoid those errors, the stately.ai blog is a great resource.
+If you want to dive deeper into avoiding these errors, the Stately.ai blog is a fantastic resource.